lake-wg/authz/draft-selander-ace-ake-authz.md

 ]
 ~~~~~~~~~~~

+where

+* voucher-type indicates the kind of voucher used
-PK_A is a COSE_Key containing the public authentication key of the authenticator.
+* PK_A is a COSE_Key containing the public authentication key of the authenticator.
 The public key must be an Elliptic Curve Diffie-Hellman key, COSE key type 'kty' = 'EC2' or 'OKP'.

-COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
+   * COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
 COSE_Keys of type EC2 SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
 The parameters SHALL be encoded in decreasing order.
+* G_X is the ephemeral key of the device sent in the first LAKE message
+* CC and ID are defined in {{p-as}}

+All parameters, except 'voucher-type', are as received in the voucher request (see {{r-as}}).

 TODO: Consider making the voucher a CBOR Map to indicate type of voucher, to indicate the feature (cf. {{r-as}})